geeogi/aavegotchi-autopet/README.md

 This service will pet your [Aavegotchi](https://aavegotchi.com) daily.
 Get started:

 - Send >1 MATIC donation to the [AutoPetAddress](https://polygonscan.com/address/0x183f37551d5986d5c2b324db351a21687c4dc307) (this should last 100 days at least)
-- Set AutoPetAddress as a PetOperator for your gotchi (see below)
+- Set the AutoPetAddress as a PetOperator for your gotchi (see below)
 - Make a commit to index.ts (or raise an issue) with your gotchi id and the tx hash of your donation

 AutoPetAddress: 0x183f37551d5986d5c2b324db351a21687c4dc307